-To compute the ObstacleModel, the ObstacleModelProvider creates an Extended Kalman Filter for each obstacle.
+To compute the local obstacle model, namely the ObstacleModel, the ObstacleModelProvider creates and maintains an Extended Kalman Filter for each obstacle.
 All obstacles are held in a list.
 The position of an obstacle is relative to the position of the robot on the field plane.
-Sources for measurements are visually recognized goal posts, robots and sensed contacts with arms and feet.
-Arm and feet contacts are interpreted as an obstacle somewhere near the shoulder or foot.
+Sources for measurements are visually recognized robots (sometimes including a team identification by jersey color, sometimes not), and sensed contacts with arms and feet.
+Arm and foot contacts are interpreted as an obstacle somewhere near the shoulder or foot.
 In the prediction step of the Extended Kalman Filter, the odometry offset since the last update is applied to all obstacle positions.
-The update step tries to find the best match for a given measurement, by using Euclidean distance and updates that Kalman sample.
-If there is no suitable sample to match, a new sample is created.
+The update step tries to find the best match for a given measurement by using Euclidean distance and updates that Kalman sample accordingly.
+If there is no suitable sample to match, a new one is created.
 Due to noise in images and motion, not every measurement might create an obstacle if no best match was found.
-To prevent false positive obstacles in the model, there is a minimum number of measurements in a fixed duration required to generate an obstacle.
+To prevent false positive obstacles in the model, there is a minimum number of measurements within a fixed duration required to generate an obstacle.
 If an obstacle was not seen for some time, it is removed.
 This might also happen if an obstacle cannot be perceived although its estimated position is in the current field of view.